kowsalyaChidambaram/symtable/README.md

 Description:

   The symbol table consists of bindings which holds the key and value.
-The symbol table owns the key and dupli are not entertained.
+The symbol table owns the key and duplicates are not entertained.
 Implemented in two ways : Linked List and Hashing.

 Repos skeleton :